moodlehq/moodle-tool_inspire/README.md

 Prediction processors are the machine learning backends that process the datasets generated from the calculated indicators and targets and return predictions.
 This plugin is shipped with 2 prediction processors:

-* The PHP one is the default, there are no other system requirements
+* The PHP one is the default, the only requirement is PHP 7.x, no other system requirements
 * The Python one is more powerful and it generates graphs with the model performance but it requires setting up extra stuff like Python itself (https://wiki.python.org/moin/BeginnersGuide/Download) and the moodleinspire package.

 <!-- not displayed as a code block under a list unless we add something like this comment -->